crypto-org-chain/chain-docs/docs/getting-started/testnet-azure-1click.md

 ### Step 2-1.
 Search for Crypto.com Chain on Marketplace

 Sign in to your Microsoft Azure account and go to [Marketplace](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home).
-Search for "Crypto.com testnet-croeseid-1".
+Search for "Crypto.com testnet-croeseid".

 ![](./assets/azure_marketplace.png)